abarker/yapsc/README.rst

 dispatch.
 The switch call is quite efficient, and can be separated from the switch definition and its associated overhead.
-Fallthrough is not implemented, but the `case` decorator can take multiple arguments to match (like Pascal's case statement rather than C's except duplicate cases are allowed).
+Fallthrough is not implemented, but the `case` decorator can take multiple arguments to match (like Pascal's case statement rather than C's).

 **Update:** The new default is to raise an exception on a repeated case, which is more like the Pascal case statement.
 Since at most one function can run, the return value of the case statement is not wrapped in a tuple.
-(To get the previous behavior, with repeats allowed, all matching cases run sequentially, and the results returned in a list, pass the ``dups=True`` flag to the switch initializer.)
+(To get the previous behavior, with repeats allowed, all matching cases run sequentially, and the results returned in a tuple, pass the ``dups=True`` flag to the switch initializer.)

 Example code